-In particular, look at page 3, where you’ll find what you’ll have paid after five years.
+In particular, look at page three, where you’ll find what you’ll have paid after five years.
 Here’s a sample, from the CFPB’s website:

 Just because you qualify for a seemingly generous program, doesn’t automatically make it your best bet.

-A ‘traditional’ mortgage, available to all, may end up being your most affordable option when rates and fees are tallied up.
+Conventional mortgage loans, available to all, may end up being your most affordable option when interest rates and fees are tallied up.

 Conforming and jumbo loans

 If you have decent credit and at least 3-10% down, you’re free to shop the mortgage market.